jpmorganchase/modular/docs/commands.md

 of modular package names.
 Each built app/view/package is added to the `dist/` as its own folder.

-Package names are transformed to `Param case` (i.e. this-is-param-case)
+For views and packages, package names are transformed to `Param case` (e.g. this-is-param-case) in `dist/`

-(e.g. `modular build @scoped/package-a` will output built artifacts into `dist/scoped-package-a`)
+(i.e. `modular build @scoped/package-a` will output built artifacts into `dist/scoped-package-a`)

 ## `modular workspace`